An architectural gem in the White Tower

 Buy Tower of London ticketsSt John’s Chapel is one of the most beautiful spaces we have at the Tower of London, and it’s one of my personal favourite places within the fortress.

-Alfred Hawkins, Assistant Curator of the Tower of London
+Alfred Hawkins, Curator of Historic Buildings at the Tower of London

 The History of St John's Chapel